Toyama, Nagoya #7-B - Japan

 The men were employed mostly on the docks unloading iron ore for the local steel mill, cement, salt and beans.

-The above was copied from Nigel Mansell’s website for which we wish to acknowledge and thank.
+The above was copied from Nigel Mansell’s website for which we wish to acknowledge and extend our sincere thanks.

 Party to SHOWA DENKI then TOYAMA